brianbeadle/sustainability_index/README.md

 ## still under construction...

-## GUIDE FOR USING THE STATA FILES
+## GUIDE FOR USING THE STATA FILES IN THE PRELIMINARY ANALYSES
       1 a) make /stata your working directory: from command window type   cd ..../stata
         b) define the desired location of log file (because do files use that reference):
            e.g.   log using log/XYZ.log (or log using log/XYZ.smcl)